I often get questions from my readers about the uses of silk fabric:

 4. Silk Dupioni and Shantung

 These fabrics are similar and they have similar uses as well.
-They can be used for bedding but after the laundry they can’t be ironed very well and become looking wrinkled.
+They can be used for bedding but after the laundry, they can’t be ironed very well and become look wrinkled.

 They are very good for home decorating projects that don’t require frequent washing: curtains and pillows made from dupioni look awesome.

 Dresses, blouses, skirts, and light coats made from dupioni and shantung are not draping well, and because of this, you can use straight or square cut patterns and pleats.
 These types of silk fabric unravel easily so a serger will be necessary to finish the edges.